The Spirit of Medieval Philosophy

 This goodness is what God necessarily and only wills; and it is only in

-relation to this will that he wills anything besides (which indeed He does) – quia Deus bonus est, sumus (Aquinas); and: bonum est diffusum sui
+relation to this will that he wills anything besides (which indeed He does) – quia Deus bonus est, sumus (Aquinas);

-et communicativem [94-5|93-4].
-A very notable
+communicativem [94-5|93-4].
+A very notable philosophical step forward from

-philosophical step forward from ancient philosophy is made here, in that
+ancient philosophy is made here, in that Goodness is conceived (by Aquinas) as

-of being.
-Thus Goodness is no longer
+an aspect of being.
+Thus Goodness is no longer seen as beyond being – as not only Plato

-only Plato [cf. 46|48] but even the earlier Christian thinker called Dionysius
+[cf. 46|48] but even the earlier Christian thinker called Dionysius had seen

-course of the history of philosophy.
-Goodness
+history of philosophy.
+Goodness as an

-as an aspect of Being explains how Being can find itself invited to exert its
+aspect of Being explains how Being can find itself invited to exert its

 causative power – that is, find itself caused to create.
 “The perfection of